-Caffeine is a stimulant drug that is found in Many people enjoy the taste of products the seeds, leaves and fruit of over 60 types of shrubs, including coffee and tea plants.
+Caffeine is a stimulant drug that is found in the seeds, leaves and fruit of over 60 types of shrubs, including coffee and tea plants.
 Caffeine can also be manufactured in a laboratory.

 People have been using caffeine products for thousands of years.
 Today it is found in a variety of everyday foods and beverages such as chocolate, cocoa, coffee, tea, soft drinks and energy drinks.
 It is also commonly used in the making of pain relievers, cold medicines and other medications.